jbutcher21/aiclass/docs/mapping_instructions-jb.md

 ## Validation (MUST pass before proceeding)

-- Validate every JSON example you produce during mapping against the schema located [here](https://raw.githubusercontent.com/jbutcher21/aiclass/main/docs/senzing_entity_spec.schema.json).
+- Use the linter at `https://raw.githubusercontent.com/jbutcher21/aiclass/main/docs/lint_senzing_json.py` to validate every JSON/JSONL you produce during mapping.
-- Do not present JSON examples or finalize a mapping that cannot be validated.
+- Do not present JSON examples or finalize a mapping unless the linter exits with code 0 (no errors).
-- Report any errors back to the user, and propose fixes.
+- If the linter reports errors, stop, list the errors back to the user, and propose fixes.
 Only continue after a clean pass.